 When comparing Things 2 vs Taskwarrior, the Slant community recommends Taskwarrior for most people.
-In the question“What is the best cross-platform to-do list app?”
-Taskwarrior is ranked 8th while Things 2 is ranked 18th.
+In the question“What are the best cross-platform to do list apps?”
+Taskwarrior is ranked 7th while Things 2 is ranked 29th.
 The most important reason people chose Taskwarrior is:

 Taskwarrior has many front-ends, services, extensions, hook scripts, and capsules available.
 Taskwarrior keeps a list of contributed tools on their [site](http://taskwarrior.org/tools/).